orbitaloop/WebSqlSync/README.md

 =============
 Currently, there is no generic server code, but you can find an example of a Java server code in the directory test/.

-You can also run the QUnit test to undertand the communication between the client (web app) and the server.
+You can also run the QUnit test to understand the communication between the client (web app) and the server.

 Here is a scenario to show an example of input / output data between the client and the server: